We act as a forum for the medical colleges in Aotearoa New Zealand

 We facilitated the global Choosing Wisely campaign in New Zealand

 From 2016 to 2020 we facilitated New Zealand’s involvement in the global Choosing Wisely campaign, aimed at reducing harm from unnecessary tests and low-value treatment.
 The campaign promotes a culture where low value and inappropriate clinical interventions are avoided, and patients and health professionals have well-informed conversations about treatment options, leading to better decisions and outcomes.
 Many medical colleges have identified tests, treatments or procedures that may be unnecessary based on evidence, and discussion with their members.
 From June 2020, the Health Quality and Safety Commission has been managing the Choosing Wisely campaign.
-More information is available here: https://choosingwisely.org.nz/
+Choosing Wisely recommendations, as well as a range of resources to help you implement a Choosing Wisely campaign in your organisation or service, are available here: https://www.hqsc.govt.nz/our-programmes/other-topics/choosing-wisely/

 Strategic Objectives 2020-2023